ndd21/PHYS281/docs/demo-classes.md

 ## A simple class

-A simple class containing just @(class attributes) can be created using:
+A simple class containing just [class attributes](glossary.md#class-attribute) can be created using:

 ```python
 class Electron: